amir141592/Samurai-Project/projects/button/README.md

 ```

 This command will install material icon font package.
-The styles.scss file of your project will be updated with line
+The samurai-styles.css file will be created in the root
-`@import "@material-design-icons/font";` at top of it and
+of your project and it will be added to your angular.json
-some Samurai button classes for buttons.
+project styles

 ## Use